learn-co-students/dsc-floats-ints-booleans-seattle-ds-080519/README.md

 ## Objectives
 You will be able to:

+* Use different numeric data types
-* Understand, explain and use the correct data types (numeric types) for various types of information
+* Distinguish the difference between numeric data types
+* Perform basic mathematical operations with numeric data types
+* Use Boolean data types

 ## What Are Numeric Data Types?